reshinto/reshinto.github.io/docs/Technologies/database/cloud/AWS/foundational/readme.md

 - built around Regions & Availability Zones ("AZs")
   - a region is a physical location in the world
     - have multiple Availability Zones
-      - Availability Zones consist of 1 or more descrete data centers
+      - Availability Zones consist of 1 or more discrete data centers
         - each data center has redundant power, networking & connectivity, & is housed in separate facilities
         - Availability Zones offer the ability to operate production apps & databases
           - these are more highly available, fault tolerant, & scalable than a single data center